Introduction To Greenhouse Capsicum Cultivation Project Report

 The shade net houses are built using granite stone pillars placed 2 ft deep into the soil.
 The pillars of about 12 ft high and 8 x 4 inch thick are used in the construction.
-The ends of the pillars are sealed with rubber to avoid tearing of the material.
+The ends of the pillars are sealed with rubber to avoid tearing the material.
 50% HDPE white shade net is fixed and it supports another shade net (35%) either green or black in colour.
-This additional shade net is required during peak summer season.
-The shade houses are also protected on all sides with 40 mesh nylon net, which is UV stabilized.
+This additional shade net is required during the peak summer season.
+The shade houses are also protected on all sides with a 40 mesh nylon net, which is UV stabilized.

 Raising the Capsicum seedling in the nursery for planting in Greenhouse

-The no. of seedlings required for 1 acre of land are 16 to 20 thousand, and these can be grown from about 160-200 g of seeds.
+The no. of seedlings required for 1 acre of land is 16 to 20 thousand, and these can be grown from about 160-200 g of seeds.
 The seeds are sown in pro-trays with 98 cavities.
 These should be filled with sterilized cocopeat and seeds are sown to a depth of ½ cm.
 The trays are covered with plastic sheets until germination occurs.
 One week after sowing the trays are moved to the greenhouse structure and watered lightly.
-These grown up seedlings are transplanted to the main area after 30 or 35 days.
+These grown-up seedlings are transplanted to the main area after 30 or 35 days.

 Growing bed preparation and sterilization of soil

-Transplanting, pruning and training of Capsicum in Protected Environment
+Transplanting, pruning, and training of Capsicum in Protected Environment

 The roots of the seedlings should be handled carefully and they are transplanted into the holes of the polyethylene mulch film to a depth of 5 cm.
 The land or growing beds should be adequately watered before transplantation.
 The raised bed can accommodate two rows of seedlings, the spacing between the rows is 60 cm and the spacing between plants should be around 30 cm approximately.
-During the initial stages the seedling are sprayed with a pesticide to prevent any sucking pest infestation.
+During the initial stages, the seedling is sprayed with a pesticide to prevent any sucking pest infestation.
 The mulched growing beds are watered regularly using a hosepipe to overcome the heat generated by the mulch film and also to help the seedlings establish well in the soil.

 Each capsicum plant is trained to retain only 2 or 4 stems.
 To maintain this, pruning the plants after 15-20 days of planting is essential with an interval of 7 days.
 After 4 months, pruning is done once in 10 days.